bzoromski/blog/content/posts/my-media-server-project.md

 * Finamp iOS app for music streaming
 * Nextcloud iOS app for uploading photos & videos from our phones

-The basic idea is: we use the Nextcloud mobile app's built in Camera Uploads feature to upload media from our phones.
-The Nextcloud Desktop app on one of my computers downoads those videos and uses a script that calls Phockup to sort that media into folders based on the date the videos or photos were taken.
-Syncthing is synchronizing the media between our various computers so that we can add media to any one of them and it will automatically sync to the others, including the computer running the Jellyfin server.
+For photos & videos, the basic idea is:
+* We use the Nextcloud mobile app's built in Camera Uploads feature to upload media from our phones.
+* The Nextcloud Desktop app on one of my computers downoads those videos and uses a script that calls Phockup to sort that media into folders based on the date the videos or photos were taken.
+* Syncthing is synchronizing the media between our various computers so that we can add media to any one of them and it will automatically sync to the others, including the computer running the Jellyfin server.
+* Any family member can then log into Jellyfin and browse our photos and videos.

 I'm planning a series of blog posts describing how I set this all up, and will link to each article as I have it completed:
 * Setting Up Syncthing